kartoza/docker-geosafe/README.md

 ### Ansible generated files

 We are using ansible to setup pycharm configurations.
+To use this, in the directory deployment/ansible/development/group_vars/ copy/paste all.sample.yml to all.yml.
-To use this, simply go to: deployment/ansible/development/group_vars/all.sample.yml Use that file as template and modify it according to your environment.
+Use that file as template and modify it according to your environment.
 For example, these are common changes needed: